irishjack490/Project2-Social-Events-App/README.md

 ## User Stories

-For privacy reasons, the user should only have access to the group's information.
+For privacy reasons, the user should only have access to the group's information if logged in.
 As a user I should be able to do the following:
     Have a rendered view of all the friends in my circle Have the capability of adding more friends
     Post an event for the group to participate in